19hours/sg-statutes/Acts/Town Councils Act.md

 [37/96]

-### Accounts
+### Accounts and records

-35\.
-A Town Council shall —
+35\.—(1) Every Town Council has a duty to ensure that there are kept in accordance with the Financial Rules —

-(a) keep proper accounts and records of its transactions and affairs;
+(a) proper accounts and records of the transactions and affairs of the Town Council; and

-(b) keep proper and separate accounts for the funds established under section 33(1) and (4); and
+(b) proper and separate accounts for each of the funds established under section 33(1), (4) and (4A).

+(2) A Town Council has a duty to do all things necessary to —

+(a) ensure that all money payable to the Town Council is properly collected;

+(b) ensure that appropriate arrangements are implemented for the security of all money received by the Town Council;

-(c) do all things necessary to ensure that all payments out of its moneys are correctly made and properly authorised and that adequate control is maintained over the assets of, or in custody of, the Town Council and over the expenditure incurred by the Town Council.
+(c) ensure that all money expended by the Town Council is correctly spent and properly authorised;

+(d) ensure that adequate control is maintained over assets owned by or in the custody or control of the Town Council;

-[34
+(e) ensure that all liabilities incurred by the Town Council are properly authorised; and

+(f) ensure that its accounts and records are kept up-to-date and ready for inspection at any time by its auditor, an inspector or any other person authorised by or under this Act or any other written law to inspect those accounts and records.

+[Act 17 of 2017 wef 01/05/2017]

 ### Annual accounts